Frozen Assets (film): Filming

 Filming took place in Portland, Oregon and at the Columbia River Gorge.

 Reception

-The film bombed at the box office, only earning $376,008 in the United States, and received negative reviews.
-It was lambasted by famed Chicago film critics Gene Siskel and Roger Ebert.
-In his review for the Chicago Sun-Times, Ebert awarded the film a rare zero-stars rating, writing: "I felt like I was an eyewitness to a disaster.
+The film bombed at the box office, only earning $376,008 in the United States, and contemporary reviews of the film were mostly negative.
+In his review for the Chicago Sun-Times, critic Roger Ebert awarded the film a rare zero-stars rating, writing: "I felt like I was an eyewitness to a disaster.
 If I had been an actor in the film, I would have wondered why all the characters in this movie seem dumber than the average roadkill.
 What puzzles me is this film's tone.
 It's essentially a children's film with a dirty mind.
 This is a movie to watch in appalled silence.
 To call it the year's worst would be a kindness."
+On their television show, Ebert's colleague Gene Siskel said that Frozen Assets was "one of the dumbest comedies I have ever seen" and that the screening was among most depressing experiences of his 23 years as a professional film critic.

+Writing in the Los Angeles Times, critic Kevin Thomas described the film as "hopeless, a romantic comedy with a tricky premise that demands the utmost in inspiration to carry it off but instead receives only the most trite, stale development" and "synthetic from start to finish," that the writers Klein and Kartozian "reveal little aptitude for writing jokes," and that co-stars Long and Bernsen are "so lightweight that you come away feeling that maybe they really do belong on TV [...] and not on the big screen."
+A review in The Philadelphia Inquirer by Desmond Ryan described the film as "a stillborn comedy" with "the most idiotic script to reach the screen this year," and that it is "the kind of movie that is so wretched you watch it with clenched eyes."
+Rene Rodriguez of The Miami Herald wrote that the film is "amazingly bad" and "a boring collection of lame one-liners and flat, unfunny comedy," and that "it's hard to imagine a weaker story concept."

 Frozen Assets holds a 0% rating on Rotten Tomatoes based on nine reviews.